Welcome to the new Connect with Marilyn and Sarah Blog!

 In Jesus’s Name,

-Does God want you to prosper?
-In this episode of #AskSarah, Sarah answers that question!
+Why doesn’t God heal everyone?
+In this episode of #AskSarah, Sarah Bowling answers that question!

 Dear Heavenly Father,